 The principle source of human misery on this planet is CONFLICT.
 Not all refugees are caused by conflict or violence but most of them are.
 The poverty rate of countries affected by repeated cycles of violence over the last 30 years is an average of 20% higher than those without & in some cases much higher.
 People who live in counties that are currently being affected by violence are 2 times more likely to me undernourished and 50% more likely that they are impoverished.
 The children of such countries are 3 times as likely not be in school.
 The threat of violence causing serious injury or death is cause enough for people to leave their homes which requires they leave nearly everything & everyone you care about.
 People lose their house & land, possessions & income to go on a dangerous journey in search of safety which usually leads to a very meager existence in a refugee camp struggling to survive.

 Although it might not seem likely, countries in which good laws are in place and enforced, legal services can remedy some of the harm caused by conflict.
-If you need a serious maritime lawyer because you are a maritime worker who was seriously injured on the job, you might be able to find legal assistance at maritimeinjurylawsuit.com.
+In the US, if you are a maritime worker who was seriously injured on the job working a rig offshore Texas you need a serious injury Texas maritime lawyer and you might be able to find legal assistance at maritimeinjurylawsuit.com.
 Maritime lawyers practice the law as it pertains to navigable fresh waters ( rivers / canals / the Great Lakes waterway) in the United States, as well as to open waters such as in the Gulf of Mexico or along the coastal seaboard of the US.
 Although this may not apply to all of Africa, there are many countries where help and justice are available to those who can afford to pay for legal help.

 – Environment –